Menu

 Summer Season (March to May)

-Summer in Chitwan brings hot and humid weather, with daytime temperatures often rising above.
-Wildlife activity may be reduced during the hottest parts of the day, as animals seek shade, but early morning and late afternoon safaris can still offer favorable sightings.
+Summer in Chitwan is hot and humid, with the day temperature frequently going above.
+The midday hours may not be the best time for sightings as animals seek cover from the heat; however, early and late afternoon safaris can yield excellent sightings.
 Compared to winter, the summer season offers fewer tourists, resulting in a more peaceful and private experience.
-Additionally, the landscape becomes greener as the pre-monsoon showers begin.
-However, the high temperatures can be challenging, especially during midday activities, so it’s best to plan safaris early in the day to avoid the heat.
+Furthermore, the landscape becomes greener as the pre-monsoon showers begin.
+However, the high temperatures can be tough, especially for midday activities, so it’s best to plan safaris early in the day to avoid the heat.

 best time to visit chitwan National Park